ACESLabUCSD/TinyGarbleCircuitSynthesis/demo/vdp/README.md

 }
 ```

-Similart to Synopsys, make sure the the relative path (in this case `../../SynthesisLibrary`) of the [SynthesisLibrary](/SynthesisLibrary) is correct.
+Similar to Synopsys, make sure the relative path (in this case `../../SynthesisLibrary`) of the [SynthesisLibrary](/SynthesisLibrary) is correct.
-In Yosys, the input Verilog module is read with the `read_verilog` command (in this demo, `read_verilog -overwrite -defer -sv  mac.sv`, it also has the format specifier since the input module is in SyetemVerilog while the default is Verilog).
+In Yosys, the input Verilog module is read with the `read_verilog` command (in this demo, `read_verilog -overwrite -defer -sv  mac.sv`, it also has the format specifier since the input module is in SystemVerilog while the default is Verilog).
-We can synthesize the same module for different bit widths by passing the parameters during execution of the `hierarchy` command.
+We can synthesize the same module for different bit widths by passing the parameters during the execution of the `hierarchy` command.
 In this demo, the module has three parameters and we set their values with `-chparam N $N -chparam L $L` (`M` is set to `N` by default in the Verilog module).

 To execute mac.tcl through Yosys, run